jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 And now for the bad news.
 Digital tools were seen as a threat.
 It was in the 1970's Darth Blockbuster showed up and started making his Death Star.
 The transition from an industrializing economy mass producting primitive tools, to a knowledge economy making customized digital tools that could liberate the extras didn't sit well with him.
 He didn't control digital tools.

 So he started writing contracts nobody can understand, regulations nobody can find, and enforced politically correctness nobody likes.
-All to keep his primitive tools like gas cars, call-centres, paper-based tax forms in use and himself in power.
+All to keep his primitive tools like gas cars, call-centres, endless powerpoint meetings, and compay manuals made with Word instead of websites, in use and himself in power.

 Our society's biggest problems are wounds of the Death Star's many attacks.
 But stay positive.
 We can solve them all once we liberate digital uses with Techvolution.
 Let's look at some stats to better understand our problems.